 Lastly, rather than settling for the standard width handlebars (which are sized for adults), the Islabikes have narrower handlebars and corresponding grips to better fit smaller hands.
 The micro-reach brake levers are also appropriately sized for preschoolers hands.
 To improve the safety of small fingers, the large rubber bumper at the end of the handlebars protect hands when accidentally running into walls or gates (when passing through) as well as during falls.

 The Islabikes 14″ and 16″ are everything a child’s bike should be, lightweight, easy to use and a joy to ride.
-Although they come with a heftier price tag of $309 ($369 for the CNOC 14 Small and some colors of the CNOC 14 Large, not including shipping), if they are in your budget, they are worth every penny.
+Although they come with a heftier price tag, if they are in your budget, they are worth every penny.
 In addition, due to their high-quality and rarity, Islabikes tend to have a very high resale value.

 The CNOC Series is now available in orangey-red, pink an green.